ashnair1/PANet/README.md

 ### Disclaimer

-- The origin code was implemented based on the modified version of Caffe maintained by Sensetime Research.
-Due to several reasons, we could not release our origin code.
+- The original code was implemented based on the modified version of Caffe maintained by Sensetime Research.
+Due to several reasons, we could not release our original code.
 - In this repository, we provide our re-implementation of PANet based on Pytorch.
 Note that our code is heavily based on [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch).
 Thanks [Roy](https://github.com/roytseng-tw) for his great work!
 - Several details, e.g., weight initialization and RPN joint training, in [Detectron](https://github.com/facebookresearch/Detectron) is fairly different from our origin implementation.
 In this repository, we simply follow Detectron because it achieves a better baseline than the codebase used in our paper.
 - In this repository, we test our code with BN layers in the backbone fixed and use GN in other part.
 We expect to achieve a better performance with Synchronized Batch Normalization Layer and train all parameter layers as what we have done in our paper.
 With those differences and a much better baseline, the improvement is **not** same as the one we reported.
-But we achieve a **better** performance than our origin implementation.
+But we achieve a **better** performance than our original implementation.
 - We trained with image batch size 16 using 8*P40.
 The performance should be similar with batch size 8.

 ### Installation